 It plays out in full 3D space and was one of the first I remember doing so.
 Every fighter has it’s own cockpit details and strategies for flying combat.
 Each of the enemy ships (both fighters and capital classes) had their own distinct set of strengths and weaknesses as well.
 There’s no difficulty scale either so everyone who plays it gets as close to the same experience as can be given the fluid nature of the story (more on that in the moment).
 The graphics are sprites, not rasterized, however the game still looks amazing to my eye.
 The amount of detail they were able to cram in in an age where system resources were so limited is kind of amazing.
 The sound is all midi tracks, but they do sound great.

 The cockpit (pictured above is the cockpit from the Rapier, the last fighter you fly in the game) is where the action happens.
-You go out on sorties to accomplish various goals but you always get the chance to fight the fur balls.
+You go out on sorties to carry out various goals but you always get the chance to fight the fur balls.
 How well you fight them and accomplish mission goals dictates how the war goes in the system you are currently in and after a few missions your carrier, the Tiger’s Claw, jumps to the next system.

 Here’s the brilliant bit though: if you win the current system you go one way, if you lose you go another.
 I have played this game dog knows how many times and I doubt I took the same route through the systems twice until I got really good at it (and even then not so much).

-The game has two distinct endings (one where you win the war, one where you lose) and you can take any number of different paths to get to either.
+The game has two distinct endings (one where you win the war, one where you lose) and you can take any number of paths to get to either.

 This is kind of awesome as it encourages you to accept your failures.
 Because you can fight your way back to the winning path at almost any point (or start to lose at almost any point) there’s no need to save your game and obsessively play each mission until you win it, just go with the flow and see how you do.
 You can almost count on not winning every system in fact, because there is one mission which is nearly impossible.
 I can only remember beating it once, but my ship was so beat up by the end that I couldn’t dock with the Tiger’s Claw, I had to eject and get picked up.